HewlettPackard/galadriel/doc/galadriel_harvester.md

 ### Global Flags

+These flags can be used across all commands.

 | Flag           | Description                                 | Default                             |
 |----------------|---------------------------------------------|-------------------------------------|
 | `--socketPath` | Path to the Galadriel Harvester API socket. | `/tmp/galadriel-harvester/api.sock` |

 ## Sample Configuration File

-Below is a sample configuration file for the Galadriel Harvester.
-This file includes examples of how to configure the Harvester, providers, and other options.
+Provided below is a sample configuration file for the Galadriel Harvester.
+It demonstrates how to configure the Harvester, providers, and other available options.

 ```hcl
 harvester {